huyng/cpile/README.md

 # cpile

-Automatic inline c++ and c compilation within python
+Automatic inline c++ and c compilation within python.

+The goal of this project is to create a library that you can use to interactively explore C code and just-in-time compilation.

 ### Installation